 Workforce Analytics Creates Learning and Coaching Opportunities

 Understanding your data is only one aspect of optimizing operations and outcomes.
 Putting the data into actionable objectives is another.
-ActivTrak’s workforce analytics helps managers identify which employees are highly productive, and which employees might need some coaching.
+ActivTrak’s workforce analytics software helps managers identify which employees are highly productive, and which employees might need some coaching.
 Reviewing this data regularly can highlight more efficient ways to get work done by raising important questions such as:

 - What is the benchmark for our most productive employees?